platzio/backend/README.md

 For authenticating users, it gets the OIDC information from AWS SSM parameters which should be passed as command line arguments.

-### `platz-task-runner`
+### `platz-k8s-agent`

 This worker tracks Kubernetes clusters, updates their status in the database, and keeps a fresh copy of credentials allowing other parts in the worker to communicate with Kubernetes clusters.

-Discovering and communicating Kubernetes clusters is based on permissions to AWS EKS.
-Platz automatically discovers EKS clusters from all regions in the same AWS account it's running in.
+Discovering and communicating with Kubernetes clusters is based on permissions to AWS EKS.
+This worker automatically discovers EKS clusters from all regions in the same AWS account it's running in.

 The first part that needs access to Kubernetes clusters is the `deploy` module.
 This module watches for pending deployment tasks and runs them one by one.